-Moreover, this barrage was constructed between 1952 to 1958.
+This barrage was constructed between 1952 to 1958.
 Taunsa Barrage is 1,325 meters long and feeds three canals.

-Furthermore, it is a crucial barrage on the Indus river.
+Furthermore, it is a crucial barrage on the Indus River.
 Around 6 million farmers irrigate their fields from this barrage.

 7) Trimmu Barrage

 Trimmu Barrage is located in the Jhang District of Punjab.
-It is constructed on the Chenab river.
+It is constructed on the Chenab River.
 This barrage was constructed between 1937 and 1939 during British rule.

 8) Rasul Barrage

 Rasul Barrage is located between the Jhelum and Mandi Bahuddin districts of Punjab.
-It is constructed on the Jhelum river.
+It is constructed on the Jhelum River.